Support us

 Fiscal Sponsees

-BraveMaker fiscally sponsors and supports brave storytellers in bringing their films to life.
-Fiscal sponsorship entails filmmaker advocacy, mentoring and production support in every phase of the filmmaker and film's life.
+BraveMaker fiscally sponsors and supports brave storytellers in bringing their films and projects to life.
+Fiscal sponsorship entails filmmaker advocacy, mentoring and production support in every phase of the maker and project's life.
 Fiscal sponsorship also allows each filmmaker to raise tax-deductible funds from their supporters and patrons.
 Selected filmmakers receive financial bookkeeping support to track their donations and expenses.
-Fiscal sponsorship is key to applying for film grants, corporate sponsors
+Fiscal sponsorship is key to applying for film grants, corporate sponsors and high level donors.

 To apply to become a BraveMaker fiscal sponsee, access our application here.